nickperugini/PTB-AGENT-5548/README.md

 # PTB-AGENT-5548 Terraform Project

 ## Background
 Currently, PTBs (Project Technical Briefs) must be created by hand, which can be time-consuming and repetitive.
 This project aims to speed up that process for very simple projects by enabling the use of agentic AI and automation tools to generate infrastructure and documentation quickly.
+With less time spent on creating documation, more can be spent on building quality, ground-breaking projects.

 ## Objective
 - Decrease the time humans spend creating documentation (PTBs).